 Filing for Graduation

 Each MBA degree candidate has the choice of submitting a thesis.
-The student must submit a written research proposal to his or her presiding thesis chair.
+The student must submit a written research proposal.
 At a minimum, the proposal should cover the following areas:

 Introduction to the topic chosen.
 Include background to the topic and why it is important.